Our standards of care

 The FOUR PAWS BEAR SANCTUARIES offer a safe haven for such bears.
 Here, the bears have the opportunity to finally display natural behaviours.
 The large enclosures provide enough space for the animals to roam freely as well as to withdraw, and all have trees and/or wooden structures to climb on and ponds to bathe in.
 The sanctuaries also allow the bears to hibernate in winter, which is part of their natural annual cycle of activity.

-FOUR PAWS endeavours to offer the best possible quality of life and care to all bears we look after in our sanctuaries.
+FOUR PAWS strives to offer the best possible quality of life and care to all bears we look after in our sanctuaries.
 This includes, but is not limited to, the criteria listed below.

 Visit BEAR SANCTUARY Domazhyr

-The Sanctuary opened for visitors in October 2017.
+The Sanctuary opened for visitors since October 2017.
 Like all FOUR PAWS sanctuaries, BEAR SANCTUARY Domazhyr offers guided tours and exhibitions aimed at educating visitors about the environment.

 Large outdoor enclosures with natural vegetation and structures

 The size and structure of our sanctuaries provide the animals with a near-natural environment suited to the needs of their species.
 The spacious enclosures allow them to wander freely as well as to withdraw from other bears and human visitors.
 Within the enclosures, bears can dig their own dens, but are also provided with artificial dens and/or indoor enclosures allowing them to choose where to take a rest or to hibernate.
 Ponds are big and deep enough for the bears to fully immerse themselves, bathe and play – bears adore water! – which also supports their grooming activities.